 Through these steps, you’ll help employees grow more comfortable with taking smart risks and trying new things.

-Emphasize Collaboration Over Competition
+4. Emphasize Collaboration over Competition

-To reduce pressure on individuals, make achieving stretch goals a team effort.
+To reduce pressure on individual employees, you could also make achieving stretch goals a team effort.
 Talk with each person about who can support their process of goal-achievement.
-This could include peers, leaders one or two levels up, direct reports, or even clients who can provide input on their work.
-For instance, a direct report could assist with everyday tasks, freeing the employee to focus more attention on a big-picture goal.
-Or, a higher-level leader could act as a mentor.
+This could include meeting with peers or leaders one or two levels up, direct reports, or even clients who can provide input on their work.

-Leverage Data and Feedback
+5. Leverage Data and Feedback

 Regularly track progress toward stretch goals.
 Seeing the results of their efforts will motivate employees and inform the feedback you share with them.
 Quantify the percentage of the goal achieved, which can motivate people to continue striving toward it.
 Evaluate how effectively they’ve completed the steps taken so far.